Kuda214/Kuda214/README.md

 <!-- <p align="left"> <img src="https://komarev.com/ghpvc/?username=kuda214&label=Profile%20views&color=0e95b6&style=flat" alt="kuda214" /> </p> -->

-**Kuda Christine** Self Motivated young individual, who finds pleasure in solving problems.
+**I am Kuda Christine** Self Motivated young individual, who finds pleasure in solving problems.
 I am eager and very excited to learn, grow and create in this tech indusrty.
 I am a good team player and can work well as an individual too.I absolutely love the career field I am in!

 Here are some ideas to get you started: